pshokrol/LangChain-RAG-Pipeline-With-Evaluation/modules/3_indexing/notes.md

 ## Common Pitfalls

 ### 1. Wrong Index for Use Case
-❌ Using Summary Index for 1000+ documents (too slow)
-✅ Use Tree or Vector Index for scale
+x Using Summary Index for 1000+ documents (too slow) v Use Tree or Vector Index for scale

 ### 2. No Metadata
-❌ Storing raw text only
+x Storing raw text only
-✅ Add metadata for filtering and debugging
+v Add metadata for filtering and debugging

 ### 3. Over-Engineering
-❌ Starting with complex hybrid system
-✅ Begin with Vector Index, optimize as needed
+x Starting with complex hybrid system v Begin with Vector Index, optimize as needed

 ### 4. Ignoring Evaluation
-❌ Deploying without testing
+x Deploying without testing
-✅ Create test queries, measure accuracy
+v Create test queries, measure accuracy

 ## References